Specular: Towards Secure, Trust-minimized Optimistic Blockchain Execution: Introduction

 \paragraph{Requirements} An ORU should therefore fulfill four high-level design goals.
-First, the ORU architecture should facilitate---not hinder---client diversity, taking advantage of prior engineering efforts in the Ethereum ecosystem.
-Validators should not require permission to use their choice of L2 client program.
-Second, the TCB must be sufficiently small and simple, to enable effective security audits and ideally, formal verification against a formal specification.
-Third, TCB upgrades should be infrequent, while client program upgrades which do not affect semantics should not be hindered by L1 governance.
-Last, it must be efficient during both normal execution and dispute resolution.
-We focus our efforts on scaling Ethereum specifically, since it is the largest public programmable blockchain and offers client diversity as a reusable resource; however, we note that this work generalizes to other blockchains (trivially in the case of EVM-based chains).
+First, the protocol's IFP should \textit{at minimum}, permit NVP, and \textit{preferably} facilitate it in a modular, trust-minimizing and permissionless form, to achieve resiliency against bugs.
+Second, the TCB must be sufficiently small and simple to enable effective security audits and ideally, resiliency through NNVP \cite{breidenbach2018enter} and/or formal verification against an executable specification \cite{hildenbrandt2018kevm, cassez2023formal}.
+Third, TCB upgrades should ideally be only as frequent as upgrades to the protocol specification; semantically-equivalent L2 client software upgrades should not be hindered by L1 governance.
+Last, these properties should not come at an adverse cost to performance during normal operation and dispute resolution.

-\paragraph{EVM-native IFP} We therefore argue that the verification of semantics beyond those defined in the EVM specification is counterproductive, due to the disadvantages outlined.
-We instead propose an \textit{EVM-native} interactive fraud proof approach, which directly verifies EVM semantics.
-That is, we propose to generate an efficiently verifiable one-step proof \textit{directly} over the state transition resulting from the execution of a \textit{single EVM instruction}.
-As such, it is feasible to construct the proof with any existing Ethereum client program.
-This differs from other systems, which target alternative ISAs (see \Cref{table:sys-comparison} for a full comparison).
-We claim that unlike those efforts, an approach under the proposed paradigm can address all of the requirements outlined.

-An EVM-native IFP system reduces barriers to L2 client diversity: multiple Ethereum clients \cite{geth-github, parity-github, nethermind-github} already implement the EVM specification, and by design can be made compatible with such a system with relatively little effort, as we demonstrate in this work.
-Because the proof system completely preserves EVM semantics at the instruction-level, \textit{any} Ethereum client can validate state commitments and participate in dispute resolution---as opposed to ongoing efforts \cite{arb-nitro-github, optimism-cannon-github}, which suffer from client lock-in.

-Moreover, this design reduces the scope of the TCB to \textit{only} the EVM IFP verifier on L1.
-The TCB is therefore minimal in size, practically improving auditability.
-Additionally, this results in fewer upgrades; specifically, only upgrades to the EVM specification can trigger a TCB upgrade.
-Client program upgrades can be made independently of the TCB, reducing governance overhead and making forfeiture of L1 contract ownership more plausible.
+\paragraph{Native IFPs} We argue that compiled binary-based IFPs are vulnerability-prone.
+We instead propose an alternative \textit{L2-native} IFP protocol design approach that proves and verifies L2 semantics \textit{directly}.
+That is, the proof system should make minimal assumptions beyond the specified semantics.
+This unlocks several advantages relative to prior work.
+Most notably, different L2 client software systems share an abstract higher-level execution trace, independent of their implementation details, and are therefore interoperable.
+That is, two validators running different software can still engage with one another in an IFP game.
+As a result, only a single L2 client software system must conform to the specification to maintain ORU security.
+We term this variant of traditional (majority-rule based) NVP as $1$-of-$N$ version programming, or $1$-NVP.